Piecewise linear approximation for the dynamical $\Phi^4_3$ model: Introduction

-The last two maps are continuous with respect to suitable topologies, while the above sequence $\iota\xi_{\varepsilon}$ of canonical models fails to converge with $\xi_\varepsilon$ a smooth approximation to the noise $\xi$.
-It may, however, still be possible to renormalize the model $\iota\xi_{\varepsilon}$ into some converging model $\hat{\iota}\xi_{\varepsilon}$, which in turn can be related to a specific renormalised equation (1.2).
+The last two maps are continuous with respect to suitable topologies, while the above sequence $\iota\xi_{\varepsilon}$ of canonical models fails to converge with a smooth approximation $\xi_\varepsilon$ to the noise $\xi$.
+It may, however, still be possible to renormalise the model $\iota\xi_{\varepsilon}$ to some converging model $\hat{\iota}\xi_{\varepsilon}$, which in turn can be related to a specific renormalised equation (1.2).